Can I put Zoysia plugs into an existing lawn?

 We usually recommend a density of 1 plug per square foot (which should take about a year to fully establish in the transition zone, shorter if you are further south).
 If you know your square footage, just order that many plugs.
 How fast will it grow?

-Your Zoysia plugs should take about a year to fully establish in the transition zone, less if you are further south.
+Your Zoysia plugs should take about 1 or 2 years to fully establish in the transition zone, less if you are further south.
 How often will I need to mow?

 One of Zoysia’s main benefits is that it doesn’t need frequent mowing.
 In fact, you might only need to mow your Zoysia once every two weeks to once a month when it’s established.
 What’s the best mowing height?